bens4lsu/theskinny-publish/Content/blog2/key-west-highlights.md

 <a class="lightview centered" href="/img/newbestfriend.jpeg" data-lightview-caption="" data-lightview-group="group1"><img src="/img/newbestfriend.jpeg" alt="/img/newbestfriend.jpeg"><br><span class="caption"></span></a>

-My memory picks up at 3:00 where I lift my head up after what was probably a short nap.
+My memory picks up at 3:00 AM where I lift my head up after what was probably a short nap.
 I'm in a chair and holding a pizza.
 A stranger comes by and excitedly shouts, "It's the King of Conch," while giving me a high five.
 (Thank you to Annika for getting me home safely.)

 That's the way to leave a town!